-For these messages, the network bandwidth is the limiting factor.
+For these messages the network bandwidth is the limiting factor.
 The total end-to-end delivery time, defined to be the difference between the time at which the sending node first starts the send operation to the time the receiver receives the last byte, will be given by

-$$p{sl} + L + (B - 1) G. \tag{1}$$
+$$o{sl} + L + (B - 1) G. \tag{1}$$

-Here, o{sl} is the time for the sender to initiate the message, L is the average time for the message header to travel through the network, B is the message length (in bytes), and G is the network "Gap" (in cycles per byte).
-(See Table 3 for a summary of notation.)
+Here $o{sl}$ is the time for the sender to initiate the message, L is the average time for the message header to travel through the network, B is the message length (in bytes) and G is the network "Gap" (in cycles per byte).